-The research topics of interest for the white-papers are described in broad terms in the Federal Opportunity Announcement (FOA) for the FY22 VBFF program, which can be found here.
+The research topics of interest for the white-papers are described in broad terms in the Federal Opportunity Announcement (FOA) for the FY24 VBFF program, which can be found here.
 They include:

-- 1. Applied Mathematics and Computational Science

-- 2. Networks and Artificial Intelligence

-- 3. Cognitive Neuroscience

-- 4. Fundamentals of Bioengineering

-- 5. Quantum Information Science

-- 6. Electronics, Photonics and Quantum Materials

-- 7. Engineered Materials and Structures

-- 8. Other Fields of Research, deemed of interest to the DoD.
+- 1. Applied Mathematics and Computational Science - 2.
+Networks and Artificial Intelligence - 3.
+Neuroscience and Fundamentals of Cognition and Intelligence - 4.
+Fundamentals of Bioengineering - 5.
+Quantum Information Science - 6.
+Electronics, Photonics and Quantum Materials - 7.
+Materials Science - 8.
+Soft Materials and Multiscale Structures - 9.
+Other Fields of Research, deemed of interest to the DoD.